jazzband/django-constance/docs/index.rst

 The ``widget`` and ``widget_kwargs`` keys in the field config dictionary can be used to configure the widget used in admin, the other values will be passed as kwargs to the field's ``__init__()``

-Note: Use later evaluated strings instead of direct classes for the field and widget classes:
+.. note:: Use later evaluated strings instead of direct classes for the field and widget classes:

 .. code-block:: python